AdamFiejtek/animals-quiz/README.md

 ## Project Goals
 - Main goal is to develop a simple quiz playable for all ages, which can be used to teach animal names in English
-- Appealing look as main target is young players
+- Appealing look as main target are young players

 ## Usability